-Dia de los Muertos, or Day of the Dead, is a Mexican holiday that is dedicated to the remembrance of the departed.
+6 FUN FACTS ABOUT DIA DE LOS MUERTOSDia de los Muertos, or Day of the Dead, is a Mexican holiday that is dedicated to the remembrance of the departed.
 This Mexican festival has become more widespread, and is now celebrated in many places throughout the United States and other countries as well.
 The holiday is a fusion of Spanish Catholic and Mesoamerican traditions and beliefs.
+Enjoy all the Mexico Vacation Experiences and Activities with us.
 Keep reading to learn some fun facts about this annual celebration.

 1. Contrary to popular belief, Dia de los Muertos is not the same as Halloween.
 While it is celebrated the same time of year, it’s very different.
 Halloween is celebrated on October 31st and Dia de los Muertos is celebrated on November 2nd.
 Many communities that celebrate Dia de los Muertos also celebrate Halloween.